owan-io1992/blog/README.md

 ```
 give me comic style
-The screen is divided into three grids, representing live, read, and startup.
-The three grids are combined to form k8s
+The screen is divided into 6 grids, Requests and limits.
-with text:Liveness, Readiness, and Startup Probes
+with text:Resource Management for Pods and Containers
 ```